danvet/danvet.github.io/_posts/2018-04-23-maintainer-statistics.md

   reasonable setups it doesn't seem to matter much, hence I decided not to bother.

-- There's subsystems not maintained in git, but in the [quilt patch management system](https://savannah.nongnu.org/projects/quilt).
+- There are subsystems not maintained in git, but in the [quilt patch management system](https://savannah.nongnu.org/projects/quilt).
 [Andrew Morton's tree](https://en.wikipedia.org/wiki/Mm_tree) is the only one I'm aware of, and I hacked up my scripts to handle this case.